aginiguez19/Redundancy_Project/README.md

 # The Effect of a Redundant Node on Centrality Estimates
-This repository contains the `.R` files to reproduce our simulation results and figures for Iniguez, Rhemtulla, Park (2026).
+This repository contains the `.R` files to reproduce our simulation results and figures for Iñiguez, Rhemtulla, Park (2026).

 ## Simulation